saeed0xf/smartballot/VoteSureChangeLog.md

 - Fixed missing endpoint for retrieving voter details by ID
 - Ensured consistent response format with additional metadata
 - Enhanced error handling across all endpoints
+- Added face verification endpoints:
+  - `/api/verify-face` for file uploads
+  - `/api/verify-face-base64` for base64 encoded images

+## New Components
+- **AI Module**: Created a new face verification module:
+  - `main.py`: FastAPI application with face verification endpoints
+  - `templates/index.html`: Web interface for face verification
+  - `static/style.css`: Enhanced styling for the web UI
+  - `run.py`: Helper script for starting the API server
+  - `requirements.txt`: Dependencies for the AI module
+  - Detailed documentation in `README.md`

-This change log captures the main enhancements to the VoteSure system, focusing particularly on election management, candidate association, blockchain integration, and voter management.
+This change log captures the main enhancements to the VoteSure system, focusing particularly on election management, candidate association, blockchain integration, voter management, and identity verification.